Sphereon-Opensource/factom-daml-integration/README.md

 cp <TOKEN_ID>.json ../src/main/resources/tokens/
 ```

-To kill the factomd, fatd, and factom-walletd instances started with `start-factomd-factomwalletd-fatd.sh`, you can use:
+Factomd and fatd need to be running to use Mithra.
+When you are done using Mithra, to kill the factomd, fatd, and factom-walletd instances started with `start-factomd-factomwalletd-fatd.sh`, you can use:
 ```bash
 ./kill-factomd-factomwalletd-fatd.sh
 ```
-If there you want to clear all data on your local Factom testnet (this will also delete any FAT Tokens that have been locally initialized), you can use:
+If you want to clear all data on your local Factom testnet for debugging purposes or otherwise (this will also delete any FAT Tokens that have been locally initialized), you can use:
 ```bash
 ./remove-fat-state.sh
 ```